 The ability to deal with stress is primarily based on your personal skills.
 Resilience, responsibility, and motivation work together in order to reliably master the often unpredictable challenges of everyday life.
 There are many techniques for coping with stress, but stress resistance comes from a strong character.
 As a methodical skill, it also refers to the ability to nip any possible stress in the bud through a high degree of discipline, self-organization, and self-reflection.

 Dealing with new media

-Be aware that social networks, in particular, have changed the way we present ourselves to the public.
-So use them in a way that doesn't damage your reputation or that of your company.
-In general, you should develop a certain flair that enables you to use your personal and social skills profitably online.
+Be aware that social networks, in particular, have changed the way we present ourselves to the public, so use them in a way that doesn't damage your reputation or that of your company.
+In general, you should develop a certain flair that enables you to use your personal and social skills successfully online.